sarfaraz-magdoom/cyclistic-bike-share/README.md

 > **Google Data Analytics Professional Certificate | Capstone Project**
 > Presented by **Magdoom Sarfaraz**

-> ⚠️ **Note:**To view the output in each of the code line, please use the below as GitHub's built-in preview does not render this notebook with the outputs
+> ⚠️ **Note:**To view the output in each of the code line, please use the below as GitHub's built-in preview is not rendering this notebook with the outputs

 >[Code Notebook](https://www.kaggle.com/code/magdoomsarfaraz2021/cyclistic-bike-share-case-study)